InterPlane Starboy

 The InterPlane Starboy was a proposed Czech homebuilt aircraft designed by InterPlane Aircraft of Zbraslavice.
-The aircraft was intended to be supplied as a complete ready-to-fly-aircraft or as a kit for amateur construction, but none seem to have been built.
+The aircraft was intended to be supplied as a complete ready-to-fly-aircraft or as a kit for amateur construction, but it has seemingly never entered production.

 Design and development

 The Starboy design featured a cantilever low-wing, a two-seats-in-side-by-side configuration enclosed cockpit under a bubble canopy, fixed tricycle landing gear with wheel pants and a single engine in tractor configuration.

 The aircraft was to have been constructed of a combination of aluminum and composite materials.
 Its 8.0 m span wing would have had a wing area of 12.41 m2.
 The standard engine proposed was the 80 hp Rotax 912UL.

 The aircraft was to have a typical empty weight of 245 kg and a gross weight of 450 kg, giving a useful load of 205 kg.
 With full fuel of 50 L the payload for pilot, passenger and baggage would have been 169 kg.

 The manufacturer estimated the construction time from the planned kit as 500 hours.